fightforthefuture/battleforthenet/README.md

 Two more things to note about our Less implementation:

-1. Only the battleforthenet.less file needs to be edited.
+1. Only the `less/css/battleforthenet.less` file needs to be edited.
 The other .less files in the project are automatically included during compilation.

-2. The compiled, minified `css/battleforthenet.css` WILL CONFLICT every time a git pull comes down with changes from another commit.
-Don't worry about it.
+2. The compiled, minified `css/battleforthenet.css` **WILL CONFLICT** each time a git pull comes down with style changes from another commit.
+Don't worry.
    Just compile what's in the latest `less/css/battleforthenet.less` file and commit the resulting .css file to resolve the conflict.

 [1]: https://www.battleforthenet.com